syrianarchive/syrianarchive-investigations/investigations/kafrnabel.md

 ![Kafranbel39](/assets/investigations/kafranabel/gif3.gif)

-In comparison to the February 5, 2018 attack the hospital externally sustained similar damage.
+In comparison to the [February 5, 2018 attack](https://youtu.be/YwhGjgql7IU?t=48) the hospital externally sustained similar damage.
 The hospital internally, however, experienced more severe damage in February of 2018 because its wards, as shown in videos from after the attack, remained mostly above ground and in the main larger building.

 ![Kafranbel41](/assets/investigations/kafranabel/image34.png)

 ![Kafranbel42](/assets/investigations/kafranabel/image23.png)

 This differs from videos of the internal damage of the hospital from the May 5 attack as they, with videos showing the patient evacuation, reveal the vital wards of the hospital as underground.
-Compared to the 2017 September 9th and March 25th attacks, the Kafranbel hospital has sustained much more damage to its above ground external structure.
+Compared to the 2017 [September 19th](https://youtu.be/2RJ-k5jXopQ?t=10) and [March 25th](https://youtu.be/srgCm-W_gqM?t=26) attacks, the Kafranbel hospital has sustained much more damage to its above ground external structure.

 ![Kafranbel43](/assets/investigations/kafranabel/Kafarnabelhospitaltimeline.jpeg)